martinanderson/martinanderson/README.md

 - 💞️ Please contact me if you think that I can be a useful member in your team.
 - 📫 Best way to reach me is by e-mail martin@all-tec.ee

-Oh PS.
-My nationality is Estonian, from Estonia in EU, the most wired country in the world according to Wired :)

 ### I'm exited to hear from you.
 Let's do amazing things together!
 ### Have a beautiful day :)